user1pc/SubPixelLine/README.md

 - Grey pixels are pixels which most people will agree are to be drawn.
 When excluding the endpoints, there are no grey pixels on an endpoint.
 When including an endpoint, these pixels will be drawn even on endpoints.
 Both drawline_exclude_endpoints() and drawline_include_endpoints() will draw these pixels.

 - Green pixels are pixels in which the endpoint of the line lies somewhere inside the pixel, not on the pixels edge.
 Only drawline_include_endpoints() will draw these pixels.
+[There is some ambiguity/complexity in E-include endpoints, this point actually lies on an edge]

 - Blue pixels are the pixel you would get if you were to just floor the coordinates of the endpoint of the line.
 These pixels do in fact touch the line, but don't intersect it.
 Neither drawline_exclude_endpoints() or drawline_include_endpoints() will draw these pixels.